Skip to Navigation Skip to Content

 • Numerous ponds don’t have recorded maximum or average depths

-• Groundwater quality, specifically the concentration of total phosphorus
+• Groundwater quality, specifically the concentration of total phosphorus is needed.

 Regardless of pond health, there are easy-to-implement strategies that would benefit a pond.
 The HRU tool used in this project located phosphorus loading hotspots on pond shores (Hydrologic Response Unit tab (Figure 1)).
 Towns could reference this map to implement stormwater control measures.